MU Opening at 10

 - Attend a Thesis Orientation Seminar.

-- Take a look at past theses available in Pike House or in Ganser Library.
+- Take a look at past theses available in Franklin House or in the McNairy Library and Learning Forum.

 - Choose an area of interest.